WWE Intercontinental Championship: Brand designation history

-Tournaments
+Championship tournaments

-WWF Intercontinental Heavyweight Championship Tournament (1990)
+1990

-The WWF Intercontinental Heavyweight Championship Tournament was a tournament to decide a new WWF Intercontinental Heavyweight Champion after previous champion Ultimate Warrior was required to vacate the title after he defeated Hulk Hogan for the WWF World Heavyweight Championship at WrestleMania VI.
+This tournament was held to decide a new WWF Intercontinental Heavyweight Champion after previous champion Ultimate Warrior was required to vacate the title after he defeated Hulk Hogan for the WWF World Heavyweight Championship at WrestleMania VI.

-WWF Intercontinental Championship Tournament (1996)
+1996

-The WWF Intercontinental Championship Tournament was a tournament to decide a new WWF Intercontinental Champion after previous champion Ahmed Johnson forfeited the title.
+This tournament was held to decide a new WWF Intercontinental Champion after previous champion Ahmed Johnson forfeited the title.
 He suffered (kayfabe) injuries to both kidneys when he was attacked by the debuting Faarooq after winning an 11-man battle royal.

-WWF Intercontinental Championship Tournament (1997)
+1997

-The tournament to determine the new WWF Intercontinental Champion after former champion Stone Cold Steve Austin forfeited the belt after his neck injury.
-The tournament was held between September 8 and October 5, 1997, with the finals occurring on October 5 at the pay-per-view.
-The tournament brackets were:
+This tournament was held to determine the new WWF Intercontinental Champion after former champion Stone Cold Steve Austin forfeited the belt after his neck injury.